 name: The text written along the top of the card.
-(Diagram, p.2) Effects that refer to a Character name (such as Luke Skywalker) don't refer to any unit owned by that Character (such as Luke's X-Wing).
-Non-unique cards sharing the same name as other cards are independent from those cards.
+(Diagram, p.2) (It doesn't include the version letter, p., or any other trait of the card.)
+Effects that refer to a Character name (such as Luke Skywalker) don't refer to any unit owned by that Character (such as Luke's X-Wing).
+Non-unique cards sharing the same name as other cards (such as Blockade from Battle of Yavin and Blockade from The Phantom Menace expansion) are independent from those cards.
+Two cards have the same name if the English versions of their names are identical.
 When a different card refers to a card's name, it may refer to that card and other cards with the exact same name.
 Text that includes the name of the card it's on or "this unit" refers only to that card.
-See also: Unique Cards (p.10).
+See also: Unique Cards (p.4).